Biltong (Pocket Kukri)

-Name of this knife is actually the imitation of the South African native knife used for cutting dry meat.
-This interesting and appealing name is in fact the courtesy of one of the main importers of South Africa who used to buy from KHHI long time back.
-The gentleman saw the potential of the Biltong kukri as a better and cheaper means of cutting dry meat so started ordering in massive quantity and promoted the knife in his country as the “Biltong Kukri”.
-Hence the name originated that exists till date.
+Name of this kukri is actually the imitation of the South African term used for dried and cured meats.
+This interesting and appealing name is in fact the courtesy of one of the main importers of South Africa who used to buy from Khukuri House KHHI long time back.
+The gentleman saw the potential of this mini kukri as a better and cheaper means of cutting dry meat hence named it as the BILTONG KUKRI.
+He started ordering in massive quantity and promoted the knife in his country under the name “Biltong Gurkha Kukri”.
+This is how the unique name originated that exists till date.

 KHHI's version of Biltong knife >>